 PEOPLE LOVE CHOCOLATE DIPPED PRETZELS

-You see, I work for a company that supplies products to lots of people.
-That means that we, in turn, have a lot of people who love us.
-And also lots of people who work for/with us like accountants, banks, product distributors, chemical waste removal companies, and many more people who like to shower us with goodies around Christmas.
+Prior to making blogging my full time job, I worked for a company that supplies products to lots of people and companies.
+We also had lots of people who worked for/with us like accountants, banks, product distributors, chemical waste removal companies, and many more people who liked to shower us with goodies around Christmas.

-In fact, we all love when December rolls around, because just about daily, there’s bound to be a treat in the lunch room from such and such a company, thanking us for working with them and inviting us to share in some holiday cheer.
+In fact, we all loved when December rolled around, because just about daily, there was bound to be a treat in the lunch room from such and such a company, thanking us for working with them and inviting us to share in some holiday cheer.

-Literally whenever we hear the doorbell ring in December, we hope for another treat.
+Literally whenever we would hear the doorbell ring in December, we were hoping for another treat.

-Guys, I can’t even tell you which company sends them every year, but I CAN tell you that when they hit the kitchen, it is an absolute mad dash to grab one.
+Friends, I couldn’t even tell you which company it was who sent them every year, but I CAN tell you that when they hit the kitchen, it was always an absolute mad dash to grab one.

-In a company of about 50ish people, a tray of 2 dozenish chocolate dipped pretzels doesn’t last long, and when one of us spots it or gets word of it, we merely have to utter the words “pretzels” and everyone knows what’s up.
+In a company of about 50ish people, a tray of 2 dozenish chocolate dipped pretzels didn’t last long, and when one of us would spot it or get word of it, we only had to merely utter the words “pretzels” and everyone would know what was up.

-We have been known to actually hoard pretzels for coworkers who are either out of the building or tied up with work just because it is that devastating to miss out on the pretzels.
+We had been known to actually hoard pretzels for coworkers who were either out of the building or tied up with work just because it was that devastating to miss out on the pretzels.

 So yeah.
 Chocolate covered pretzels = Christmas to me.